Warminster: Amenities

-Warminster has a library, museum, theatre, sports centre with pool, and a selection of independent shops and restaurants.
-There are many festivals and events held annually within the area including the large illuminated carnival, a vintage bus run and heritage open days.
+Warminster has a library, museum, theatre, sports centre with pool, and a selection of independent shops and restaurants, as well as a thriving community, including a choral society called 'The Athenaeum Singers'.
+Annual events in the area include an illuminated carnival, a vintage bus run and heritage open days.

-The Athenaeum is an 1858 Grade II listed building and Wiltshire’s oldest working theatre venue.
-Originally a literary institution, with lectures, plays and concerts.
-Later a cinema and arts centre, and now a theatre and centre for the community.
-Facilities at the Lakeside Pleasure Grounds (run by Warminster Town Council) include children’s play activities, tennis courts, a skate park, children’s splash pool and a boating lake leading to the Henford’s Marsh Nature Reserve; The park was opened by Thomas Thynne, 5th Marquess of Bath, in 1924 on the site of the town's former rubbish tip.
+The Athenaeum is an 1858 Grade II listed building and Wiltshire's oldest working theatre venue.
+Originally a literary institution, with lectures, plays and concerts, and later a cinema and arts centre, it is now a theatre and centre for the community.
+Facilities at the Lakeside Pleasure Grounds (run by Warminster Town Council) include children's play activities, tennis courts, a skate park, children's splash pool and a boating lake leading to the Henford's Marsh nature reserve; the park was opened by Thomas Thynne, 5th Marquess of Bath, in 1924 on the site of the town's former rubbish tip.
 A children's play area was added in 1938 with a grant from the national King George V memorial foundation.

 About 4 mi to the west is Longleat, the country house of the Marquess of Bath, and its estate which has included Longleat Safari Park since 1966; the first drive-through safari park outside Africa, it is home to over 500 animals, including giraffes, monkeys, rhinos, lions, tigers and wolves.
-The nearby Longleat Forest is also home to one of the five UK Center Parcs holiday villages.
+The nearby Longleat Forest is also home to a Center Parcs holiday village.

-The town is twinned with Flers, France.

 Media

 The Warminster Journal is the local paid-for weekly newspaper.
 Published since 1881, it covers the surrounding villages as well as the town.
 The town is also within the area of the Wiltshire Times, another weekly newspaper.

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip and local relay transmitters.

 BBC Radio Wiltshire is the BBC Local Radio public service station for the county.
-Warminster Community Radio (WCR) is the local community station broadcasting from the Civic Centre on 105.5 MHz FM and online.
-Warminster is the centre of a small commercial radio licensing area, available on 107.5 MHz FM.
+Warminster Community Radio (WCR) is the local community station broadcasting from the Civic Centre on 105.5 FM and online.
+Warminster is the centre of a small commercial radio licensing area, available on 107.5 FM.
 The licence was first held from 2001 by 3TR FM (Three Towns Radio; referring to Warminster, Westbury and Frome) but from 2008 went through several changes of ownership and station name.
 Since 2019 the station has been owned by Bauer Radio, and in September 2020 it was rebranded to Greatest Hits Radio which broadcasts national and regional music programmes.